Beariish/bolt/doc/Bolt Performance.md

 ### Inline allocations
 Bolt makes use of inline table allocations whenever the shape of the table is known at compiletime, making for a single allocation instead of needing to make two jumps in memory to fetch the contents.
 This not only makes lookup faster, but the allocation/freeing of tables as well.
 In most circumstances, for hard-typed table creation (via `=>` operator), the type contains a table template as well, with all keys pre-hashed and put into the correct slots, so creating the table becomes a single alloc + memcpy.

+## Type prototyping
+Bolt will construct fully setup tables with proper keys ahead of time for known types, simplying tableshape creation to an alloc+memcpy.
+Because the type is responsible for keeping the prototype alive, and that every Bolt value can be used as a key by identity, it's completely safe to inline this for performance.
+Runtime setup for default values can also be ammortized this way.

+## Inline threading and manual tuning
+Bolt makes use of inline threading to jump from instruction to instruction in the interpreter, generating essentially a large switch statement of goto's at the end of each instruction to dispatch the next.
+This should in practise generate the same code as computed gotos, but is more portable.
+(Notably because msvc doesn't support it as an extension.)

+There's also a lot of manual tuning in the main interpreter loop, with compiler annotations and opcodes ordered in a way that should increase performance.
+The actual results may vary from system to system, though.

+One of the biggest surprises to me was that having indivial ops for some things rather than branching within an op turned out to be slower - likely due to worse utilization of the branch predictor.

 ### String interning
 Bolt deduplicates strings through interning, performing a hash on the character data if the strings length is beneath a certain threshold (`32`, currently, derived through testing), and searching for it in a global string deduplication table before allocating a new object.
 Allocations are costly, and for some non-trivial tasks (see `examples/json.bolt`) it provides a very significant speedup.